iigethr/tadao-next/README.md

 A basic kickstart setup for NextJS.
 It comes pre-installed with Tadao - A Minimal and Lightweight Design System.

 ## Updates & Upgrades
-npm-check-updates upgrades your package.json dependencies to the latest versions, ignoring specified versions.
+ncu (npm-check-updates) upgrades your package.json dependencies to the latest versions, ignoring specified versions.